 Each year, AAPSS invites a small group of outstanding scholars/public servants to join the Academy as Fellows.
 Fellows are elected in recognition of their contributions to advancement of the social sciences.
 Each Fellowship is named after a distinguished scholar or civic leader who has contributed to The Annals.
 Reflecting the broad and interdisciplinary nature of the Academy, Fellows include sociologists, political scientists, psychologists and economists, as well as scholars and practitioners in communications, education, government and public policy.

-The AAPSS Board has elected five distinguished scholars–Katherine Cramer, Eric Foner, Helen Milner, Mario Small, and Bruce Western–to be inducted as Fellows of the Academy in 2020.
+The AAPSS Board has elected five distinguished scholars–Katherine Cramer, Eric Foner, Helen Milner, Mario Small, and Bruce Western–to be inducted as Fellows of the Academy in its 2020 cohort.
 To mark the induction, these five scholars will participate in an online discussion.